tsydnor/Into-/README.md

 # Into-Project Portfolio
-Projects created during into data science course
+Projects created during intro data science course
 I expect projects to morph from what is that to awesome